 How do I start?

 The easiest way to start time trialing is to enter one of our 10-mile events.
-We hold these are every Wednesday between April and August on a course that starts in Lower Withington.
-Sign-on is from 18:30 in Lower Withington Methodist Church car park.
+We hold these in conjunction with Westmead 88 every Wednesday between April and August on two courses: one based around Lower Withington and the other near Chelford.
 You don’t need a racing licence as a member of the Wheelers.
 If you’re under 18, you must bring a consent form signed by a parent or guardian.